The career opportunities for a graduate are working as a

 The Aeronautical Engineering program consists of 87 credit hours out of 120 credit hours in a bachelor's degree.
 Those 87 credit hours in aeronautical engineering include classes in applied physics, applied mathematics, engineering science and mechanical engineering.
+Take courses such as:

 Research experience for undergraduates (paid summer internships) includes that funded by the National Science Foundation or other government agency or foundation.

 Work with faculty in their laboratory to gain experience in areas of interest to you that goes beyond the subjects required.

 There are directed and independent study courses, including research courses, that provide you with opportunities to pursue your own interests while being mentored by an interested faculty member.